heidelberg-hepml/lloca-experiments/README.md

 ## 2. Running tests

 Most parts of the code are covered with unit tests.
-Before running any experiments, you can check that the code is healthy by running these tests
+Before running any experiments, you can check that your environment is healthy by running these tests

 ```bash
 pytest tests